 She trained as a Printed Textile designer at Winchester school of Art & at The Royal College of Art.
 RCA

-Edwards is also a Jeweller who creates a range of Contemporary Silver jewellery rich in texture.
+Edwards was also a Jeweller who created a range of Contemporary Silver jewellery rich in texture.

-She has worked for many years at Morley college in the ceramics & printmaking departments.
+She worked for many years at Morley college in the ceramics & printmaking departments.

-Edwards works with a variety of media and techniques.
+Edwards worked with a variety of media and techniques.
 Inspired by ancient symbols, maritime and archeological finds such as

 Ghanaian Adinkra symbols from West Africa, Runes, Megalithic sites and stone circles, Sacred geometry worldwide.
 Also The Springs, Wells and Holy sites of Our Sacred Albion.

-Edwards is also a London Beekeeper and references honeybee imagery and mythology in her work.
-In her Mono prints with silver ink on black tissue paper.
-Edwards often uses her jewellery, ceramic pieces and found objects to create designs such as ethereal floating figures, faces etc, She also has made photo etchings of her feet in water and of Pollen lemniscate (Infinity symbol) from her bees.
+Edwards was also a London Beekeeper and often referenced honeybee imagery and mythology in her work.
+Corrine has also made photo etchings of her feet in water and of Pollen lemniscate (Infinity symbol) from her bees.